rsk-lab/RSKUIKit/README.md

 ## RSKUIKit [![Swift 5.3](https://img.shields.io/badge/Swift-5.3-orange.svg?style=flat)](https://developer.apple.com/swift/)

 An addition to the UIKit framework.
-RSKUIKit provides: a) protocols that define the roles of objects, b) the type of object that represents bounds of the view, c) the type of object that represents a frame of the view, d) the type of object that converts layout attributes of the view from `.leftToRight` user interface layout direction to the specified one.
+RSKUIKit provides: a) protocols that define the roles of objects, b) the type of object that represents bounds of the view, c) the type of object that represents a frame of the view, d) the type of object that converts layout attributes of the view from `.leftToRight` user interface layout direction to the specified one, e) the type of object that represents changes to a collection of views.

 ## Installation